anshulvvv/Compiler-Construction/README.md

 # Compiler-Construction
-Designing and implementing a working compiler from scratch in C for a custom high-level language (with provided specs), featuring a functional lexical analyzer and parser
+A working compiler in C for a custom high-level language (with provided specs), featuring a functional lexical analyzer and parser